nishil70/neural-network/README.md

 ## The BACK-PROPAGATION algorithm
+- The BACKPROPAGATION algorithm learns the weights for a multilayer network
 - Assumes the network is a fixed structure that corresponds to a directed graph, possibly containing cycles.
 Learning corresponds to choosing a weight value for each egde in the graph
 -